Quick Summary: Timing Your First Haircut After a Hair Transplant

 When Can You Return to Regular Haircuts?

-Normal hair cutting routine can resume when your hair has shown good recovery progress, and you have passed the initial 2 week recovery, as well as the 3-4 months mark of healing and hair growing back after shedding.
-6 months and beyond, it should be fairly safe to start going back to regular haircuts as your grafts are more secured and blended with existing hair.
+The normal hair-cutting routine can resume when your hair has shown good recovery progress and you have passed the initial 2-week recovery and the 3-4 months mark of healing and hair growing back after shedding.
+After 6 months and beyond, it should be fairly safe to start getting regular haircuts, as your grafts are more secure and blended with existing hair.
 However, take caution, as aggressive styling can stress the scalp.

 Your scalp is ready for more frequent haircuts when: